Joint Typhoon Warning Center: History

+Alternate Joint Typhoon Warning Center

+In case of debilitation of the agency, the Alternative Joint Typhoon Warning Center (AJTWC) assumes JTWC's functions.
+The AJTWC was first designated as the Tokyo Weather Central by the Fleet Weather Facility in Yokosuka, Japan, before eventually being re-designated to Pearl Harbor in November 1977.
+The first time the AJTWC had to activate was after Typhoon Omar passed above Guam in 1992, incapacitating the JTWC for 11 days.
+The AJTWC was then relocated back to Yokosuka as part of the 1995 Base Realignment and Closure Commission.

 Standards and practices

+The center is staffed by about 61 U.S. Air Force and Navy personnel As of 2020.
+The JTWC uses several satellite systems and sensors, radar, surface and upper level synoptic data as well as atmospheric models to complete its mission.
 A more modernized method for forecasting tropical cyclones had become apparent by the 1980s.
-Prior to the development of ATCF, the tools used by the Department of Defense to forecast tropical cyclone track were acetate, grease pencils, and disparate computer programs.
+Prior to the development of Automated Tropical Cyclone Forecasting System (ATCF), the tools used by the Department of Defense to forecast tropical cyclone track were acetate, grease pencils, and disparate computer programs.
 The ATCF software was developed by the Naval Research Laboratory for the JTWC beginning in 1986, and used since 1988.
 It was adapted for use at the National Hurricane Center (NHC) in 1990.

 JTWC adheres to the World Meteorological Organization's (WMO) rules for storm names and adheres to acknowledged guidelines for intensity of tropical cyclones and tropical storms, with the exception of using the U.S. standard of measuring sustained winds for 1-min instead of the 10-min span recommended by the WMO (see Saffir-Simpson Hurricane Scale).
 The JTWC is not one of the WMO designated Regional Specialized Meteorological Centres, nor one of its Tropical cyclone warning centers, as its main mission is to support the United States government agencies.
 JTWC monitors, analyzes, and forecasts tropical cyclone formation, development, and movement year round.
 Its area of responsibility covers 89% of the world's tropical cyclone activity.

-Staffing

-The center is manned by about 37 U.S. Air Force and Navy personnel.
-The JTWC uses several satellite systems and sensors, radar, surface and upper level synoptic data as well as atmospheric models to complete its mission.
+The way the JTWC labels tropical cyclones vary depending on the location and intensity of the cyclone.
+A scale is used for systems in the Western Pacific based on the wind speed.
+Elsewhere of the agency's responsibility area, all systems with a wind speed of at least 34 knots (63 km/h) are labeled as "Tropical Cyclone", regardless of the estimated intensity.

+When monitoring disturbances, the agency labels them as an invest (short for investigation area), and numbers them from 90 to 99, followed by a "W" (West Pacific), "B" (Bay of Bengal), "A" (Arabian Sea), "S" (South Indian Ocean), or "P" (South Pacific), based on the location of the system.
+The numbers are rotated for each time a disturbance forms within a basin, meaning the next invest in the same basin after 99 would be numbered 90.